- About Us

 - a set of assessment files containing all marked tasks completed by students either side of each grade cut-off point.

-Further description of each of the materials required for school moderation is provided in Section 4.6.1 and 4.6.2 of the WACE Manual 2013.
+Further description of each of the materials required for school moderation is provided in Section 3.4 of the WACE Manual 2015-16 [Revised edition].

 At the conclusion of the school moderation process, feedback is provided as a written report.
 The report is provided to the principal.
 Where documentation does not meet the syllabus and/or Authority's assessment requirements, the issues are documented in an action sheet.
 The school is required to ensure the required action is completed and may be required to submit amended or additional documents.